badbatch/cachemap/README.md

 Compile/run cachemap with the `DEBUG` environment variable set to `'true'` to log information to the console each time a cache entry is added.

+## Web worker interface

+You can run cachemap in a web worker by using `WorkerCachemap` as the cachemap interface in your bundle on the main thread and `{ worker-cachemap.worker: ./node_modules/cachemap/lib/browser/worker.js }` as the entry point for your bundle on the worker thread.

 ## License